Asrothear/UGC-Plugin/README.md

   - [ ] ~~Discordbot Published~~
   - [ ] ~~Full Acces~~

-- [x] ~~Working on new API Server and Plugin verificaton Method, for further Information see Beta Branches or upcoming Versions 3.0.0+ ~~
+- [x] ~~Working on new API Server and Plugin verificaton Method, for further Information see Beta Branches or upcoming Versions 3.0.0~~
-- [x] Developeing a Standalone Version, just because it makes things easier for me
+- [x] Developeing a Standalone Version, just because it makes things easier for me.
+[New Repo](https://github.com/Asrothear/UGC-App)

 ----------------------------------------------------------------------------------------------------------------------------

 At the actual developement state the source-codes for the webserver and the Discord-Bot remain unpublished,